bedatadriven/renjin-docs/source/writing-renjin-extensions.rst

 Package directory layout
 ------------------------

-The files in a Renjin package must be organized in a directory structure that adheres to the `Maven standard directory layout`_.
+The files in a Renjin package should be organized in a directory structure that adheres to the `Maven standard directory layout`_.
 A directory layout that will cover most Renjin packages is as follows::